the-swerve/botinator/readme.md

 ## Event responses

-You can bind a predicate function to a specific response as well:
+Sometimes you want behavior that's not based on messages.
+You can bind a predicate function to a specific response:

 	def is_420: return time.strftime("%I%M") == "0420"
 	bot.when(is_420,'420')

+## Supports chaining

+	bot.when(something,'say something').bind(r'(.*) pie(\.*)',eat_pie).when(happy,clap)

 ## Start your bot when you're done binding stuff

 	bot.live()

+### todo

+* Extract channel and then respond to that specific channel
+* Extract messenger name and pass to response function
+* Dynamically update bot while running event loop?